 All individuals who are hoping to be a doctor/dentist; this is your chance to translate your aspirations into reality by an organized approach, making the finest use of one’s approach and channelising your energy, and knowledge in an organized manner.
 Application form for NEET has been released by the NTA for students to download and apply.

-Chemistry requires constant and equivalent practice as a subject in The All India Pre-Medical Test (AIPMT) when equated to the other two subject areas i.e. Biology and Physics.
-The paper contains 45 problems and has duration of three hours.
-As far as the syllabus is concerned, as shown by the image below, it comprises of topics covered in CBSE Class 11 and CBSE Class 12.
-Yet, to score in the Chemistry section one needs to abide by some essential advices and trickeries.
+Chemistry requires constant practice as a subject in The National Entrance cum Eligibility Test (NEET) when equated with the other two subject areas i.e. Biology and Physics.
+The paper contains 200 questions, out of which 180 must be answered and has a duration of three hours and twenty minutes.
+As far as the syllabus is concerned, it comprises of topics covered in CBSE Class 11 and CBSE Class 12.
+Yet, to score in the Chemistry section one needs to abide by some essential advice and shortcuts.

 - It is extremely essential to comprehend all the topics and their rudimentary concepts; therefore you must read and learn the NCERT books.

-- Organic chemistry is extremely challenging as one must have lucidity about the theories and concepts.
+- Organic chemistry is extremely challenging as one must have clarity about the theories and concepts.
 Firstly begin with NCERT textbooks, to give yourself an edge; study a bit extra by referring to other appropriate books also.
-As soon as your concepts are strong, begin by doing MCQs on easy concepts and then attempt harder problems, as topics are intertwined which may appear confusing, but never lose your heart and keep going on with sturdy resolve and time will be yours.
+As soon as your concepts are strong, begin by doing MCQs on easy concepts and then attempt harder problems, as topics are intertwined, which may appear confusing, but never lose your heart and keep going on with sturdy resolve and time will be yours.

 - Chemistry as a subject is not excessively challenging, but in fact very scoring.

 - Practising sample question papers will give one an understanding of recognizing the frequently asked and important problems.

 - When answering the problems, try to finish them at a specified time.